evgeniyarbatov/gpx-data-analysis/README.md

 # Making use of GPX Data

 I accumulated a lot of GPX files over the last 2-3 years of my running.
 I want to make sense of all this data.
-I think the current tools for creating maps and plotting heart rate are only scratching the surface of what should be possible.
+I think the current tools for creating maps and plotting heart rate are only scratching the surface.

 ## Questions